yochaigal/cairn/resources/frequently-asked-questions.md

 If he had been injured or had less time to prepare, it would be conceivable to ask for a **STR save** to see if he could hold on to the rope, but only if there had been no opponent.

 ### Without levels or XP, how can PCs advance?
+In **Cairn**, character _growth_ is preferred over _advancement_.
+This means that although a PC _will_ change, they may not necessarily get _better_ with time.
+Growth occurs through both mechanical means ([**Scars**](/cairn-srd.html#scars)) as well as through events happening solely in the fiction.

+When considering non-mechanical growth, keep these this in mind:
+- Growth should be tied to a specific experience occurring in the fiction.
+- There should be opportunities for growth & change everywhere.
+- It is better for a PC to become more _interesting_ than more skilled or capable.
+- PCs experience growth not necessarily because they've gotten more skill and experience, but because they are _changed_ in a significant way.

+_After the battle,